zfr00/Fact-R1/README.md

 # Fact-R1: Towards Explainable Video Misinformation Detection with Deep Reasoning

 ## FakeVV dataset
 Here, we present a portion of the dataset used for the three-stage training process.
-Please note that the training sets for the third stage, which include fakesv and fakett, are not displayed due to access restrictions.
+Please note that the training sets for the third stage, which include [fakett](https://github.com/ICTMCG/FakingRecipe) and [fakesv](https://github.com/ICTMCG/FakeSV), are not displayed due to access restrictions.

 - data_config/long_cot_random_sampled_data.json
 - data_config/dpo_training_data_sampled.json